Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- Burkhead has a team-high 403 rushing yards (25.2 per game) and three touchdowns.
+- Burkhead has racked up a team-high 403 rushing yards (25.2 per game) and scored three touchdowns.

 - He has handled 110, or 27.6%, of his team's 399 rushing attempts this season.